suresh1106/Revenue-Cycle-Management/README.md

 Compare charges across different services.
 Monitor the volume and age of claims.
 Assess the success rate and quality of claim submissions.

+Denial dashboard : The Denials Dashboard in Revenue Cycle Management (RCM) is designed to provide insights into the denials process.
+This dashboard aims to identify, analyze, and address reasons for claim denials to enhance the overall efficiency of the revenue cycle

+The primary objective of the Denials Dashboard is to provide a comprehensive view of the denials process, enabling stakeholders to:

+Track trends in denial amounts and percentages over time.
+Understand the distribution of denied charges among different payers and providers.
+Analyze the age distribution of outstanding denied claims.
+Identify the most common reasons for claim denials.
+Compare denial amounts across different services.

+By achieving these objectives, the Denials Dashboard helps in:

+Reducing the overall denial rates.
+Identifying and addressing common denial reasons.
+Improving follow-up and resolution processes for denied claims.
+Enhancing the financial performance by minimizing revenue loss due to denials.